gabrielmcg/vp-netlify-test/lifecycle/lifecycle-svt.md

 # HPE SimpliVity environment

 The HPE SimpliVity environment is made up of proprietary HPE SimpliVity software, VMware software and HPE firmware.
 There are interdependencies between the various components that need to be accounted for and are provided in the table below.
-The components in [\#svt-components-table-content](#svt-components-table-content) are part of the HPE SimpliVity environment that require lifecycle management.
+The components in Table 25 are part of the HPE SimpliVity environment that require lifecycle management.

 In general, ensure that the software bits for the Arbiter and vSphere extension corresponding to an OmniStack release are used.

+**Table 25.** HPE SimpliVity components

 |Order|Component|Dependency \(compatibility\)|Documentation|
 |:----|:--------|:---------------------------|:---------------------|